 Differential Interference Contrast - (DIC) viewing living cells and small organisms.

-Polarization - for birefringent specimens, hair, wood, crystals etc
+Polarization - for birefringent specimens, hair, wood, crystals, and minerals etc

 Fluorescence - plants, microbes and other biological samples